TigerGraph-DevLabs/provider-similarity/README.md

 To get started, create a Python virtual environment through virtualenv or conda.
 Then run ```pip install -r requirements.txt```

 ## Data
 The data is from two different sources, one of which is individual providers and organizations using the NPI system, and the taxonomic codes describing their role.
-That dataset is found here: [https://download.cms.gov/nppes/NPI_Files.html](https://download.cms.gov/nppes/NPI_Files.html)
+That dataset is found here: [https://download.cms.gov/nppes/NPI_Files.html](https://download.cms.gov/nppes/NPI_Files.html) [**Direct Download**](https://download.cms.gov/nppes/NPPES_Data_Dissemination_September_2021.zip)

 The second data source describes the taxnomic system describing individuals' and organizations' roles.
-This data can be downloaded here: [https://www.nucc.org/index.php/code-sets-mainmenu-41/provider-taxonomy-mainmenu-40/csv-mainmenu-57](https://www.nucc.org/index.php/code-sets-mainmenu-41/provider-taxonomy-mainmenu-40/csv-mainmenu-57)
+This data can be downloaded here: [https://www.nucc.org/index.php/code-sets-mainmenu-41/provider-taxonomy-mainmenu-40/csv-mainmenu-57](https://www.nucc.org/index.php/code-sets-mainmenu-41/provider-taxonomy-mainmenu-40/csv-mainmenu-57) [**Direct Download**](https://www.nucc.org/images/stories/CSV/nucc_taxonomy_211.csv)

 ### Processing the Data
 The file ```processData.py``` processes the NPI files, and outputs cleaned CSVs inside of a processedData directory.
 To run this, unzip the NPI files into a folder inside a ```data/``` directory you create inside the main project directory.
 Then, run ```python processData.py```, which will read the files in and produce the cleaned file formats needed to load into the TigerGraph instance.